fipso/cntui/README.md

 - Select tab you want to hack on
 - Run `cntui`
 - Select a request.
 Hit enter
-- cURL command is now in you clipboard.
+- cURL command is now in your clipboard.
 Paste.
 Have fun

 ### TODO:
 - [ ] Edit Mode: edit post body in terminal editor